combivanCoder/not-yet-ripe/README.md

 If other people find them useful they're welcome to re-use or improve upon the implementations.

 In the near future I'll be pushing:

-####sendEncryptedEmail
+## sendEncryptedEmail
 Intended for use by cron jobs sending notification emails (logs etc).
 I needed a way of protecting the content of those emails to prevent prying eyes getting a load of 'useful' data about the originating systems.

-I'm writing a bash version but will also stick a python3 version up too as I can see some uses for both in what I'm doing.
+_Updated_: This is largely unchanged in over a year and shown to be a practiable approach.

-####How To Hash
+## How To Hash
 A lot of the work I do involves explaining to spammers that they don't need "do not distribute" lists - especially after these lists have been accidentally sold on as a leads list.

 I've been working on an Excel workbook using macros (I know - I'm sorry, but the target audience are running their businesses on Excel) although I may post a .NET desktop app equivelant or powershell script

-####Tresorit Verification Script
+## Tresorit Verification Script
 To verify the signature of Tresorit packages isn't as simple as most standard signature+file.
 I doubt I'll remember how to do it if there is a difference of more than a few months between releases so automated through a script

-####Tripwire Eval Script
-Something I found useful when setting the perimeter on linux servers
+_Updated_: This is no longer updated because I stopped using Tresorit.
+There were defects in the linux client which would delete files which were untouched.
+No explaination was received from the vendor despite repeated requests, as documented [here](https://iexplorable.blogspot.com/2017/01/disaster-recovery.html)